-Memorizing the Bible can be difficult, but it is an important habit to memorize and meditate on Scripture privately and within Cell Groups.
+Memorizing the Bible can be difficult, but it is an important habit to memorize and meditate on Scripture privately and within Community Groups.
 Joshua 1:8 says, “Do not let this book of the law depart from your mouth, but meditate on it day and night so that you will be careful to do everything that is written in it, then you will be prosperous and successful.”
 God’s Word is not supposed to depart from our mouths, but it will never make it to our mouths unless it is first in our minds!
-Here are some practical reasons why your Cell Group should make Bible memorization a priority:
+Here are some practical reasons why your Community Group should make Bible memorization a priority:

 Imitating Christ.
 It may seem inconsequential at first glance, but the fact that Jesus had Scripture memorized is a powerful reason why we, followers of Jesus, should adopt the same habit.
 Romans 8:29 says, “For those he foreknew, he also predestined to be conformed to the image of his son, in order that he might be the firstborn amongst many brothers.”
 We are supposed to look like Jesus!
 Just as Jesus quoted Scripture to combat Satan in the wilderness, rebuttal the pharisees, and teach his disciples, we should have Scripture in our mouths and minds.